ajaychawda58/ID_CNN/README.md

 - *Vertical Flip*- Like a horizontal flip, it is performed using cv2.flip however, its second argument should be 0.
 - *Rotation* - Rotating the image by a certain angle.
 (In our paper, 45 degrees)

+To create the augmented data sets run `augmentation.py` .

 ## Training and Evaluation